Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Introduction

+Detailed statement and proof of this result is presented in Section~\ref{sec:spectral-gaps} where we give a detailed statement of the underlying assumptions on $\Psi$ and $\K$ required to prove the three statements as well as the detailed versions of these results.
+The proofs are further postponed to Appendix~\ref{sec:proofs-not-included}.

 It was shown in \cite{hosseini-RCAR} that the RCAR algorithm satisfies detailed balance whenever \eqref{Q-prior-reversible} holds and so has unique invariant measure $\nu$ given by \eqref{nu-definition}.
-In Section~\ref{app:proof-P-has-unique-inv-measure} we present an alternative proof of the fact that $\P$ has a unique invariant measure under the assumption that $\mcl{P}$ is Feller and using \cite[Corollary 4.11]{hairer2011asymptotic}.
-This means that $\P$ has a unique invariant measure under more general conditions than \eqref{Q-prior-reversible}.
-However, without \eqref{Q-prior-reversible} we cannot guarantee that the invariant measure is the correct target $\nu$ in \eqref{nu-definition}.
-In summary, RCAR converges under general conditions but if $\mcl Q$ is not $\mu$-reversible then it may not converge to $\nu$.
+In Section~\ref{sec:main-results-convergence} we present an alternative proof of the fact that $\P$ has a unique invariant measure by showing that $\mcl{P}$ is Feller, implying that $\P$ has a unique invariant measure under more general conditions than \eqref{Q-prior-reversible}.
+However, without \eqref{Q-prior-reversible} one cannot guarantee that the invariant measure is the target $\nu$ in \eqref{nu-definition}; see also Remark~\ref{remark-feller-reversibility}.

-In many cases, such as when $\mcl{H}$ is a function space, RCAR cannot be implemented exactly since it is not possible to simulate $\mcl K_\beta$ and $\mu_\beta$, and one resorts to approximation of RCAR.
-Such approximations can be obtained by discretization or direct approximations of $\Psi$, $\mcl K_\beta$ or $\mu_\beta$.
-We outline a general framework for analyzing approximations of RCAR that can be applied to a wide range of approximation methods far beyond the Galerkin-type projections of \cite{hairer2014spectral}.
-We give two key results in this direction: